What is impacting investing?

 The future of investing?

-The future of impact investing looks slated to grow exponentially over the next decade and beyond.
+The future of impact investing, and indeed other forms of ethical investing such as ESG investing, looks slated to grow exponentially over the next decade and beyond.
 The philanthropic way of giving to charities is no longer the only way to make a difference, and impact investing can be a key driver for positive change.

 At the time of writing, one or more of AtlasTrend’s managed funds owned shares in Vestas Wind Systems and Teladoc Health.